 Kashi, Mint, and Almond Salad

 A mixture of grains often served as a warm breakfast cereal, Kashi's 7 Whole Grain Pilaf also works beautifully as a savory side dish.
-Look for it alongside rice and other whole grains in natural-foods stores.

 - 4 tablespoons extra-virgin olive oil, plus additional for drizzling

 - Coarse salt and freshly ground black pepper

 - 2 garlic cloves, minced

 - 1 cup uncooked Kashi 7 Whole Grain Pilaf

 - 3 tablespoons fresh lemon juice

 - 8 cherry tomatoes, quartered

 - 1/4 cup chopped fresh mint

 - 1/4 cup chopped parsley